marcosnils/bin/README.md

 After I finished the first MVP, a friend pointed out that [brew](https://brew.sh) was now supported in linux which almost made me abandon the project.
 After checking out brew (never been an osx user), I found it a bit bloated and seems to be doing way more than what I'm actually needing.
-So, I've decided to continue `bin` and hopefully add more features that could result useful to somewhere else.
+So, I've decided to continue `bin` and hopefully add more features that could result useful to someone else.

 If you find `bin` helpful and you have any ideas or suggestions, please create an issue here or send a PR and I'll be more than happy to brainstrom about possibilities.